IRedFoxI/SkeeveBot/README.md

 	!admin alias "player" "alias" - set a player's alias !admin come - make the bot move to your channel !admin op "player" - make "player" an admin
+	!admin result "match_id" "scores"- set the result of a match" !admin delete "match_id" - delete a match"

 ### Thanks ###